zakski/accrete-starform-stargen/README.md

 #### Interesting Features

-- based off Dole, not Burdick
+- His accretion code is based off Dole papers, not Burdick recreation of them
+- Has a distinctive way of generating stars
+- Still uses Burdick's recreation of Fogg's atmospheric work
 - usage of drand48 c/c++ random number generator by Keris

 ### Gilham